 “Google Analytics literally helps you out making the right decisions with its comprehensive data analytics.
 It is all plain simple and easy to use and with just the basic data features it presents, you can already have massive data to analyze.” –G2 review

 7. For SEO: Moz Pro

-Moz is one of the top SEO toolsets around.
-It helps you get found by potential customers – and get more qualified website traffic.
+Moz has been 1 of the top SEO toolsets for many years.
+It helps you get found by potential customers—and get more qualified website traffic.

 Ranking for the right keywords can make or break website success.
 Moz helps foster this success with 500 million keyword suggestions and 7 million SERPs analyzed daily.